Chapter 4 : I Guess Violence Is The Answer Sometimes

 “What did you just call her?”
 James asked threateningly.
 When Kyle didn’t answer, Sirius jolted him.

-“Black, stop it.
+“Black, stop it!
 I know he’s a total arsewipe but he’s had enough.”
 She pleaded.
 Sirius stopped for a moment and looked at her.

 “Please, I don’t want you in trouble.”
 She whispered in a shaky voice.
 Sirius took one more look at Kyle.

-Later that night, Sirius was still alone in his room.
-His things were piled on the bed and he was lying on the floor, repeatedly throwing a tennis ball at the wall, and catching it when it came back.
+About an hour later, Sirius was still alone in his room.
+His things were piled on the bed and he was lying on the floor, repeatedly throwing a ball at the wall, and catching it when it came back.
 It was dark and he had been doing it for at least an hour but he had to do something to get his mind off of Kyle and what he had done to Marion.
 He wasn’t really sure why he had cared so much.
 It must’ve been because he had known what Kyle had done was disgusting and wrong.
 And Marion was his friend, well, she was under it all.
 Plus he didn’t think he would wish what Kyle had done on his worst enemy come to that.
+And he had mocked James to his face.
+That was never taken lightly when it came to Sirius.
 He was a lot more decent that anyone gave him credit for.
 Maybe that was it.
 He was trying to prove himself to be a good guy.
 Well whether it had worked or not, no one had come up and spoken to him since it had happened.

 “Oh.”
 He said, kicking himself internally.
 “Sorry, I was expecting James.”

 “Oh.”
 Marion said, lulling them quietly into an awkward silence.
 Her turquoise eyes darted around for a bit as she wondered what to say, and then remembered why she was here in the first place.